EXCLUSIVE-Saudi Arabia doubles Q2 Russian fuel oil imports for power generation

 Saudi has expanded its refining capacity to 3.6 million bpd from 2.9 million in 2017.

-Its refining utilisation rates stood at 70%-73% in April-June this year, despite output rising to above 10 million bpd.
+Its refining utilisation rates stood at 70%-73% in April-June this year, despite output rising to above 10 million bpd, according to oil analytics firm OilX.

 This compares with 75%-95% in the same periods of 2017-2019, the last time its production was not severely reduced by output cuts by the Organization of Petroleum Exporting Countries and allies (OPEC+).